sjkp/Microsoft-teams-docs/teams/troubleshooting.md

 If you're not re-uploading an updated package, ensure the id is unique.

-## The save button isn't enabled on the settings dialog
+## The Save button isn't enabled on the settings dialog
 Be sure to call `microsoftTeams.setValidityState(true)` once the user has input or selected all required data on your settings page to enable the save button.

-## After selecting the save button, the tab settings cannot be saved.
+## After selecting the Save button, the tab settings cannot be saved.
 When adding a tab, if you click the save buttons but are presented with an error message indicating the settings cannot be saved, the problem could be one of two classes of issues.

 ### The save success message was never recieved